Brewster F2A Buffalo

+Name

+The US Navy called the aircraft the Brewster F2A, or simply the F2A or Brewster (pursuit) fighter.
+The Brewster Aeronautical Corporation's sales force, the Brewster Export Corporation, legally a separate company, appears to have used a three-number designation for the aircraft it offered for export abroad.
+The second two numbers denoted the year the product was offered for sale and the first number the ordinal number of the product offered that year.
+E.g. Brewster Model 139 = the first aircraft design offered abroad by the Export Corporation in the year 1939.
+Contrary to popular belief, the 139 appears to not have been the XF2A-1, but a scout fighter design based on the 138, in turn the export version of the XSBA-1 scout bomber.
+Neither design ever left the drawing board.
+No documents from the 1930s and 1940s appear to make any use of the B-prefix applied in literature to the export models, rather it appears to be an entirely post-war anachronism.
+The designation 439 referring to the 339-23 is likewise a post-war fiction.

+The British purchased the Model 339E based on the F2A-2 in 1940 and some time in 1940-41 named it the Buffalo Mk.
+I. There is some evidence that the name Buffalo in reference to the F2A spread to limited American use in the Pacific, but otherwise the name spread to mean all F2A type fighters only in the decades following World War II.
+The Finns and the Dutch exclusively called their 239s and 339Cs, Ds and -23s respectively Brewsters, never Buffalos.

 Design and development

 United States Navy

 In 1935, the U.S. Navy issued a requirement for a carrier-based fighter intended to replace the Grumman F3F.
 The Brewster XF2A-1 monoplane, designed by a team led by Dayton T. Brown, was one of two aircraft designs that were initially considered.
 The XF4F-1 had a double-row radial engine but was a biplane like the F3F.
 The U.S. Navy competition was re-opened to allow another competitor, the NF-1, a navalized Seversky P-35, but it was eliminated because the prototype could not exceed 267 mph.
 The XF2A-1 first flew on 2 December 1937 and early test results showed it was far in advance of the Grumman biplane entry.
 While the XF4F-1 did not enter production, it later re-emerged as a monoplane, the Wildcat.